Read about Michiko Danielle Yoshinaga's journey of connecting with her heritage as shes studies abroad at Waseda University in Japan.

 I have been in Japan for nearly a month (1 month tomorrow!) but I am just happy.
 The only thing I miss is my dad and my bunny.
 I know my dad is lonely without me and it hurts that he can’t come to see me, but I know we will come back here together and so I stay strong.

 I am in a circle (like a club in America, but circles are more structured than clubs) at Waseda called WIC (Waseda International Club).
 I have wonderful friends, senpai (seniors), and kouhai (juniors).
-While I have many friends in Japan before I came here, pic8the majority of people I hang out with recently are WIC members.
+While I have many friends in Japan before I came here, the majority of people I hang out with recently are WIC members.
 Here are some of my friends and senpai:

 Natsumi, Michiko, Midori-san, Yuri